foundersandcoders/ws-software-design-js/README.md

-# Introduction to Client-side Design & Architecture Workshop
+# Intro to Client-side Design & Architecture

+## Abstract
+A workshop to introduce some ideas of software architecture and design to beginners in the context of a client-side app.

+## Introduction
 In this workshop we'll be approaching the problem of creating a small, relatively simple client-side app.
 We'll use the example of a simple app built on top of the StackOverflow API to explore how one might go about designing a JS application which needs to communicate with a server via AJAX, and then actually implement it using TDD.

 This process may well seem overkill for the size of app we are building.
 It is.
 The point is, however, to use a simple example to explore ideas that are just as applicable to larger, more complex apps.